Analysis | Facebook Unfriending Itself Won’t Make Its Problems Go Away

 And such reports aren’t properly audited.
 Facebook has set up a data transparency advisory panel of seven academics to make an “independent” assessment of its transparency reports, it said Sunday.
 The panel is, like other scientific advisory boards, paid a fixed honorarium by Facebook before its assessment, which makes it seem not so independent.

 Still, this is one area where Facebook seems to have moved in the right direction.
-It recently hired Ernst & Young Global Ltd., one of the Big Four accounting firms, to assess how it measures harm, saying EY would start its audit some time in 2021.
+It recently hired Ernst & Young Global Ltd., one of the Big Four accounting firms, to assess how it measures harm, saying EY would start its audit sometime this year.
 Set up correctly, that could create a more reputable chain of accountability than exists today.
-Facebook declined to answer questions about when the audit would be published, which criteria EY would apply, or which arm of EY would do the audit.
+Facebook declined to answer questions about when the audit would be published, which criteria EY would apply or which arm of EY would do the audit.

 In the meantime, Facebook has to do more to improve its policing of harmful content.
 That’s why it and other social media sites should be pushed to hire more moderators — thousands more — to help clean up their sites.
-That’d be a better investment than rushing to build an entirely new digital reality platform like the metaverse, which is destined to have the same messes as the old platforms.
+That’d be a better investment than rushing to build an entirely new digital-reality platform like the metaverse, which is destined to have the same messes as the old platforms.

-(The article has been updated with information about a reported Facebook rebrand)
+(Updates with information about a reported Facebook rebrand.)

 (1) At first glance, the announcement on Sunday looks like a calculated lobbying effort in Europe.
 The European Union is planning some of the hardest-hitting regulation against social media companies over the next couple of years, and the company likely wants to curry favor among member states that will be voting on those rules.
 Facebook, not surprisingly, wrote in its blog post: “We look forward to working with governments across the EU to find the right people and the right markets to take this [recruitment drive] forward.”